TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 ### Submission

-You need to submit your MiniJava project on Blackboard.
+You need to submit your MiniJava project with a pull request against branch `assignment3` on GitHub.
-As part of your submission,
+Your GitHub repository contains a step-by-step procedure how to file such a request.
-  we ask you to provide a short paragraph explaining the organisation of your syntax definition.
+As part of your submission, we ask you to provide a short explanation of the organisation of your syntax definition in `MiniJava/syntax/README.md`.
-The deadline for submission is October 6, 17:59.
+The deadline for submission is October 8, 17:59.

 ### Grading